 Staying local for spring break?
-There's plenty of fun action right here.
+There's plenty of fun and action right here in Seatown.

-Also on April 2 is the Edible Book Festival at the Third Place Commons in Lake Forest Park.
-How it works is participants create a savory or sweet “book” that takes its inspiration from an actual book title (or pun on a title).
+April 7 is the Edible Book Festival at the Third Place Commons in Lake Forest Park.
+Participants create a savory or sweet “book” that takes its inspiration from an actual book title (or pun on a title).
 After judging, the books will be available for consumption.
 It takes place 11 a.m. to 2 p.m., and is FREE!
 Keep busy preparing your work of edible art during the week leading up to the event.

 Also check out our daily calendar of events for up-to-the-minute ideas!